sylus-squared/sylus-squared/README.md

 <div align="center">

 ## About
-Hello, I am a backend developer that mostly works with minecraft, using tools such as spigot, paper and bukit.
+Hello, I am a backend developer that (outside of work) mostly works with minecraft, using tools such as spigot, paper and bukit.
 I make plugins not mods, although the majority of my plungs are private I do post a few here from time to time.
 I also do some stuff with Python, Javascript and typescript although I don't put that here.
 However, in the future that might change.

 -------------------